 married sister shared an infatuation with my wildly handsome

+teenage brother.
 Though no suspicious spouse aborted

 his apprenticeship of love, brother and I--Thank you

 Republic of Korea-- were tapped by Fate.
 Off to the Navy,

-dallying sibling, while I, young wife two years out of high school, bereft of spouse,
+dallying sibling, while I, young wife two years out of school,

-summer afternoons in a second-story convent classroom.
+a second-story convent classroom.

-In the courtyard below, lantana bloomed, buzzing
+In the courtyard below, lantana bloomed,

-unfettered life, like me, the Army wife.
+to an unfettered life, like me, the Army wife.